1954 Constitution of China: Content

 The first chapter in the Constitution of 1954 includes 20 articles and it deals with the general issue of defining social and economic structure.
 The first chapter, gave the primary definition of "the nature of regime, the structure of ownership, people's property rights and so on."
-Heavily considering the state of the country at the time, the first part of the constitution emphasized the equality between the Han nationality and the other fifty-five minority nationalities.

 The second chapter consists of 64 articles; this part stipulates the relationship between "the national people's congress (NPC), Chairman of China, State Council, and the local people's congress, the local people's councils" with "the Organs of self-government of National Autonomous Areas, the people's courts and the people's Procuratorates".
+The nature of the state was defined as a socialist state under what the CCP termed a "people's democratic dictatorship" based on an alliance of workers and peasants.